Chriz42/modsec_help/README.md

 But first the basics

 **featues**
-- only apche support atm
+- only apache support atm
 - "read" modsec log file
 - generate whitelist locationMatches and deny everything else
 - recognize IDs inside urls and add regex for it